jspires/corundum/compliance-bands.rb.md

 ## module CommMandates

 This code creates a custom view for Google Charts Line Chart.
-It takes raw compliance data, determines the range of the data, creates visual thresholds data according to range + compliance mandates, then passes an object to be applied in view template.
+It takes raw compliance data, determines the range of the data, creates visual thresholds data according to range + compliance mandates, then returns an object to be applied in view template.

 ```ruby
 module CommMandates